samlafell/devrel-pdf-rag-chatbot/chatbot/README.md

 * Set the value of `CRATEDB_PASSWORD` to your database password if you are using a cloud database, or leave it blank if you are using Docker.
 * Set the value of `OPENAI_API_KEY` to your OpenAI API key.

-**Save your changes before attempting to run the chat bot.**
+**Save your changes before attempting to run the chatbot.**

-## Running the Chat Bot
+## Running the Chatbot

-The chat bot has two interfaces.
+The chatbot has two interfaces.
 One has a basic terminal prompt, the other is a web application using the [Streamlit framework](https://streamlit.io/).

 ### Terminal Interface

-Start the chat bot's terminal interface with the following command:
+Start the chatbot's terminal interface with the following command:

 ```bash
 python chatbot.py